Anna042023/CrossCityBench/README.md

 **City Description**

-The Datong dataset is collected from Datong, a medium-sized city located in northern Shanxi Province.
+The Datong dataset is collected from Datong, a medium-sized city located in northern Shanxi Province, China.
 Unlike Taiyuan, Datong features a relatively flat terrain and a well-planned urban layout with a grid-like road network.
 The traffic demand is comparatively moderate, and congestion is less severe.
 As a result, the traffic flow patterns in Datong tend to be more regular and stable, making it suitable for analyzing structured urban traffic dynamics.

 **Data Sources and Coverage**